Are you planning to visit Helen during the holiday season? If so, there are a few things you should know.

 St. Nikolaus - Each year, on the evening before December 6th, children set their newly cleaned shoes in front of their doors.
 Why?
 Because, if they have behaved well, St. Nikolaus will fill them with fruits, nuts, chocolates, and other sweets.

 Santa Clause - The better known descendant of St. Nikolaus, Santa Clause (Der Weihnachtsmann) is just as important in Germany as he is in America.
 "The Christmas Man" travels by a reindeer-led sleigh and brings presents to good boys and girls on Christmas Eve, but he does not enter the home through a chimney.
-Instead, he uses magic to quickly slip in and out of the home before the child can catch a glimpse of him.
+Instead, he uses magic to quickly slip in and out of the home before the children can catch a glimpse of him.

 The Christmas Tree - The Christmas tree (Der Tannenbaum) is most often put up and decorated only on Christmas Eve.
 Although most tree decorations, such as tinsel, glass balls, sweets, and wooden ornaments are shared in American tradition, most Germans still continue to utilize real lit candles as opposed to electric lights.
 Der Tannenbaum is usually taken down on either New Years Day, or on January 6th, which is Three King's Day.
 At this time, children are free to ransack the tree for any sweets that were used as decorations.

-Christmas Eve - In German tradition, Christmas Eve is a time for a traditional meal of carp and potato salad, before gathering with family to sing Christmas Carols and read the Nativity story out lout together.
+Christmas Eve - In German tradition, Christmas Eve is a time for a traditional meal of carp and potato salad, before gathering with family to sing Christmas carols and read the Nativity story out loud together.
 Christmas presents are exchanged at this time, with children being the focal point of the celebration.
 A trip to a midnight mass is also quite common, regardless of faith.Photo by picjumbo.com from Pexels

-Christmas Day - In Germany, both December 25th and 26th are considered to be legal Holidays.
+Christmas Day - In Germany, both December 25th and 26th are considered to be national holidays.
 They are known as the First and Second Christmas Day.
 Because presents are exchanged on Christmas Eve, the First Christmas Day is dedicated to getting together with family, even visiting extended family members.
 Holiday dinners will most often consist of a Goose as the main dish, although a rabbit or a roast may also be present.
 In addition to this, families will dine on apple and sausage stuffing, red cabbage, and potato dumplings.
 The Second Christmas Day, however, is usually reserved for a time of peaceful contemplation and rest.

 Celebrating Christmas the German Way